kschouhanpali-coder/Pro-Chess/README.md

 ## 📄 License

-MIT License — Free to use, modify, and distribute
+Released under the **MIT License** — free to use, modify, and share with proper attribution.

 <br/>